jbbarth/nextjs-starterkit/README.md

 Of course, people want to know!

-**Why not node 9.x or 10.x?**

-As of August 2018 official node images come only for stable versions (even numbers) and node 10.x breaks with our current dependencies on MacOS with some compilation errors on fsevents package.
-Note that it used to break on firebase/grpc too, even on Linux, so let's wait for a bit before packages are compatible.

 **Why not component X, framework Y, deploy method Z?**

 This starter kit is opinionated and brings to the table, well my table, what's